-Dr. Wilson is a sociologist who studies researchers how race, work, and social inequality in the new economy.
+Dr. Wilson is a sociologist who studies how race, work, and culture get connected in the new economy.

 Recent News